dylanbuchi/discord-bot/README.md

-# twitter-bot
+# Discord-bot
-creating a twitter bot with the Twitter API
+creating a discord bot with the Discord API